lu-harr/marcse_artemisinin/README.md

 WHO or WWARN-validated or -associated markers for artemisinin resistance in the propeller region of the *kelch13* gene of *P. falciparum*.

-The model of *crtK76T* mutation prevalence estimates the ratio between wildtype (*K76*) and mutant (*76T*) genotypes which are inversely associated with amodiaquine and lumefantrine resistance (together with other markers, e.g. in the *pfmdr1* gene).
+The model of *crtK76T* mutation prevalence (and the equivalent models of *mdr1* markers) estimates the ratio between wildtype (*K76*) and mutant (*76T*) genotypes which are inversely associated with amodiaquine and lumefantrine resistance.

 ### What’s in here